MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-nonglobal-admin.md

 ## Non Global admins managing Surface Hub

-The user accounts added to **Surface Hub Local Admins** are ready to use.
+Members of the **Surface Hub Local Admins** Security group can now sign in to the Settings app on Surface Hub and manage settings.